 The Term Loan agreement includes various restrictive covenants regarding the Partnership's leverage ratio and interest coverage ratio, and imposes restrictions on additional indebtedness.
 Artisan Partners Holdings has been in compliance with all loan covenants since inception of the Term Loan.
-Pursuant to the Term

-Loan agreement, Artisan Partners Holdings is generally restricted from making cash distributions to its partners in respect of their partnership interests therein (other than to fund the payment of taxes owed by the partners as a result of their partnership interests) when Artisan Partners Holdings' leverage ratio exceeds 2.75 to 1.00 as of December 31, 2010 and 3.00 to 1.00 as of December 31, 2009.
-Artisan's leverage ratio was 2.27 and 3.34 as of December 31, 2010 and 2009, respectively.
+Pursuant to the Term Loan agreement, Artisan Partners Holdings is generally restricted from making cash distributions to its partners in respect of their partnership interests therein (other than to fund the payment of taxes owed by the partners as a result of their partnership interests) when Artisan Partners Holdings' leverage ratio exceeds 2.75 to 1.00.
 There were no restrictions on cash distributions as of December 31, 2010.